boyander/runpyspark/README.md

 ## Checklist for MacOSX
-* You need brew installed
+You need brew installed, install the following packages:
-* brew install jq
+* `brew install jq apache-spark`
-* brew install spark-shell

 ## Important Notes
 * This script uses `python3`, ensure python3 is installed and running in your terminal.